rrcobb/backgammon/devlog.md

 - colors
 - improved history display (instead of transcript)
 - explain move
-  - text description of move, reveal from the short summary line
+  - text description of move
+- render bar pieces in the middle

 ## UI / TODO

-- render bar pieces in the middle
-- game history
+- reveal longer description from the short summary line
+- show what moved (arrows? shadows?)
+  - show on hover
-  - undo / redo
+- undo / reset to a position
 - reorder game panels so it fits on different screen sizes
   - history below
 - tweak game controls
 - separate roll from move

 - show the valid moves
-- show what moved (arrows? shadows?)
 - display about the strategy
   - strategy descriptions
   - show probabilities of hits / other events